 Slow Shutter Cam

-With the Slow Shutter Cam app you can take photos with a slow shutter speed for dynamic skies and beautiful smooth water.
+With the Slow Shutter Cam app you can take iPhone sunset and sunrise photos with a long shutter speed for dynamic skies and beautiful smooth water.
 As a file format I use PNG or TIFF.
 RAW is not available.

 10 tips for shooting sunrise and sunset iPhone pictures